-If you are moving into a shared home, you will be started on a 6 months assured shorthold tenancy.
-If there are no problems at the end of 6 months, you can expect to be offered a long-term tenancy.
-If we have any doubts (for example, you haven’t paid your rent regularly) we will give you another 6 months tenancy and review the situation just before this ends.
+If you are moving into a shared home, you will be issued an assured shorthold tenancy.
 If there are problems, for example rent arrears or proven anti-social behaviour, you will be given notice to end the tenancy.
-If there are no problems, you can expect to be offered a long-term tenancy.

 An assured shorthold tenancy can be terminated after the initial 6 months by either side giving one month’s notice.

 If you are moving into a self-contained home, you will be given an assured tenancy.
 You should read your tenancy agreement carefully and ensure you keep it safe.

 Here is some information about your rights under the assured tenancy agreement.
 Please contact the Operations Manager if you have any further queries.

 You have security of tenure in your home as long as you occupy the premises as your only or principal home.
 This means that your tenancy can only be brought to an end by an order from the court.
 If there is a serious breach of your tenancy agreement and there is no alternative, then CHISEL may have no choice but to start legal proceedings.

 - First we will have to serve you with a written notice of seeking possession, stating why we are taking legal action.

 - The ‘grounds’ (reasons) we can use are listed in your tenancy agreement and they include rent arrears, serious nuisance and damage to the property.